William Lamb, 2nd Viscount Melbourne: Rule and resignation

 On 7 May 1839 Melbourne intended to resign, which began a series of events that led to the Bedchamber Crisis.
 A prospective prime minister, Peel, requested that Victoria dismiss some of the wives and daughters of Whig MPs who made up her personal entourage, arguing that the monarch should avoid any hint of favouritism to a party out of power.
 The Queen refused to comply and was supported by Melbourne, although Melbourne was unaware that Peel had not requested the resignation of all of the Queen's ladies, as she had led him to believe – and hence, Peel refused to form a new government, and Melbourne was persuaded to stay on as prime minister.

 Among his government's Acts were a reduction in the number of capital offences, reforms of local government, and the reform of the Poor laws.
 This restricted the terms on which the poor were allowed relief and established compulsory admission to workhouses for the impoverished.

 After Victoria fell in love with and became engaged to Prince Albert of Saxe-Coburg and Gotha on 15 October 1839, Melbourne helped to push through approval for the marriage in Parliament, although with some stumbling blocks, including Victoria's insistence that Albert should be made king consort, to which Melbourne asked Victoria "to hear no more of it."
 On the eve of Victoria's wedding on 10 February 1840, Melbourne reported Victoria being "very angry" with him after she had remarked it pleased her Albert did not look at other women, only for Melbourne to respond "no, that sort of thing is apt to come later."
 Melbourne reported Victoria responded "I shan't soon forgive you for that", rubbing his hands and chuckling over it while telling the story to Lord Clarendon.
 The morning after her wedding, Victoria wrote to Melbourne of her "most gratifying and bewildering night" with Albert, and how she never thought she "could be so loved."

+Melbourne, perhaps to allay any possible influence that the next (almost certainly) Tory prime minister may have on the Queen, encouraged Victoria to show her husband all of the state papers he wished to see, as Melbourne knew Albert was above party politics.
+Melbourne also advised Albert on the Prince's issues with Baroness Louise Lehzen, Victoria's former governess who ran the Queen's household.
+Suspecting Lehzen was partly to blame for Victoria withholding royal business from Albert, Melbourne spoke (so he told Victoria) "most seriously" to Lehzen, to warn the Baroness that her attempts to retain her fading influence by creating dissention between Victoria and Albert would "draw ruin upon herself."
+Lehzen was dismissed in 1842.

 On 25 February 1841 Melbourne was admitted as a Fellow of the Royal Society.

 Following a vote of no confidence, initiated by the Conservative MP John Stuart-Wortley, Melbourne's government fell, and he resigned as prime minister on 30 August 1841.